Skip to Content

 If you aren’t flying, train stations are almost everywhere, starting from the Milano Centrale train station (Piazza Duca d’Aosta 1), known for its beautiful and imposing architecture in addition to its thousands of daily commuters.

-In case you are coming to Milan by car, just make sure to have a not too pricey parking lot reserved for you, because parking here is expensive and most importantly, you won’t need to drive during your 1 day+1 night here!
+In case you are coming to Milan by car, just make sure to have a not-too-pricey parking lot reserved for you, because parking here is expensive and most importantly, you won’t need to drive during your stay in Milan.

 WHAT TO DO IN MILAN